igbominadeveloper/string-helpers/readme.md

   'occurence'
 );

-// I only return the strings before the
+// 'I only return the strings before the'
 ```

 ### before last